ciastron/cloudyrion_venv_JMN/progress.md

 - Deployed Vampi API on localhost for further pentesting.

 @nuri4444
+- Research on CSRF
+- Doing Labs on Portswigger
+- Vampi API testing

 Question to ask:
 - How the network diagram should look like? (ask Ulf if available - or Raad)